gabosotob/pingpongscore/project/tasks.md

   - [ ] Define Game model

-    The model for the Games is an array that represents the teams of the game, each team have a side of the table, the score and an array of player IDs.
+    The model for the Games is an array that represents the teams of the game, each team has a side of the table, the score and an array of player IDs.
 Then it's the status of the game, an object that contains the score difference between the teams

     ```javascript
     interface GameSchema {